cedricyu803/Data-Science-Work-Samples/README.md

 All these approaches result in similar F1 socres, with the transformer network giving the best score (0.80784).
 Due to the small dataset size, no model has a significantly longer training time.
 This however contributes to a lower-than-desired performance and overfitting in the LSTM-based networks.

+**6. Named Entity Recognition in Resume**

+We perform a named-entity recognition task on a dataset of resumes.
+Our approach is based on an assignment in the Sequence Models course on Coursera, offered by DeepLearning.AI.
+We expand it by studying the raw data, performing a more accurate and streamlined tokenisation, before re-training a Huggingface transformer model.
+Evaluating the model performance on the F1 score, we find a macro-averaged F1 score of 0.71 on the validation set.